Drug And Alcohol Addiction In Oakland, California

 You have options.
 Talk about them with a treatment provider today.

 One Oakland apartment was found to have $700,000 worth of Fentanyl and other drugs in 2021.

 In 2019 the homeless population in Oakland reached 4,071 individuals, a larger proportion of the city population than San Francisco and Berkeley.

 There were at least 712 overdose deaths in the Bay Area in 2020.

 Oakland Addiction Treatment Services

 Located across the Bay from San Francisco, there is a wide variety of addiction treatment options available to Oakland residents.
-Whether those seeking recovery are looking for luxury rehab centers with diverse amenities or government-funded opportunities close-to-home, the Bay Area has a lot to offer.
+Whether those seeking recovery are looking for luxury rehab centers with diverse amenities or government-funded opportunities close to home, the Bay Area has a lot to offer.

-Oakland reserves federal funds to provide multiple types of care for those in need; one in four children live in poverty, and 20% of all residents live below the federal poverty level.
+Oakland reserves federal funds to provide multiple types of care for those in need; 1 in 4 children live in poverty, and 20% of all residents live below the federal poverty level.
 Alameda County Behavioral Health Care Services (BHCS) works with the social services agency to provide substance use treatment services to all eligible residents.
 The city also passed Measure Z, setting aside more local resources to combat crime rates, drug use, violence, and homelessness.

 Alameda County provides the following substance use treatment services to all residents:

 - Withdrawal management (24/7 clinically-managed detox and sober support)